tevaum/easy-jwt/README.md

 $ curl -H 'Content-Type: application/json' http://localhost:3000/login -d '{"username": "your_username"}'
 ```

-and you will see as the output, something like this:
+and you will see something like this as the output:

 ```json
 {